What IS it, actually?

 But perhaps, in this case, we should be looking through the other end of the telescope.
 Surely, in fact, the entire conversation should start with the user value that the metaverse represents and could deliver.
 To date, the assumption seems to be that the nature of the customer experience is already established, and the metaverse will just deliver a lot more of that, to a lot more people, at scale.
 Meta is totally committed.
 Epic and Nvidia too.
 So what’s not to like?

 The potential of what we might call the “secondary” metaverse-enabling technologies – the ever-present blockchain, crypto, and NFTs are cases in point – that is so frequently referenced is intriguing.
+No wonder more and more are searching how to make money with NFTs.
 Some investors are clearly fascinated, and virtual land and artworks are scuffled over, with plenty of associated media coverage.

 These developments in themselves, however, still tell us little or nothing about why the experience might be satisfying for more than a few users.
 As long as the customer experience of a cluster of supposedly revolutionary services remains unchallenged and unexplored, the metaverse remains a massive sandwich of declared opportunity.
 But lacking a filling.

 Some known knowns

 The dynamics that concern us are emerging from what is still, despite its apparent familiarity, a very new, networked modality of human experience.
 This took flight into cyberspace in the quarter-century since the arrival of the World Wide Web, massively extended and deepened its cultural and commercial range and penetration with the now-universal smartphone, and has more recently come back to earth, already profoundly altered, and further extended by the promises of Artificial Intelligence and Machine Learning, with the still-embryonic Internet of Things.